Manchester Evening News: Editions

 Despite its "evening" title, the newspaper began publication of a morning edition in November 2004, a controversial move which brought union members to the brink of strike action over new work rotas.

 "Football Green" and "Football Pink"

 For years the paper was famous for its "Football Green" edition.
 After the MEN merged with the rival Manchester Evening Chronicle in the 1960s, its more popular "Sporting Pink" was adopted as the "Football Pink".
 The "Football Pink" was first issued in 1904 as part of the Manchester Evening Chronicle, which was owned by Manchester City chairman Sir Edward Hulton, 1st Baronet.

 The "Green" and "Pink" names came from being printed in paper of those colours.
 In the 1970s the Saturday sports paper began using white newsprint, which had become by then the industry standard.
 The football results were added to a pre-printed newspaper using small presses in newspaper vans usually parked near the stadiums.
-The "Pink"'s final edition was dated 12 August., 2000.
+The final edition of the "Football Pink" was dated 12 August 2000.